The Complete Guide To Incorporating Butter Into A Healthy Diet

 However, recent studies suggest that not all saturated fats are equal; some types can indeed increase cholesterol levels, but others might even improve your lipid profile.

-For instance, butter contains butyric acid – a short-chain fatty acid that may help reduce in the digestive system among other benefits.
+For instance, butter contains butyric acid – a short-chain fatty acid that may help reduce inflammation in the digestive system among other benefits.

 It’s this intricate nutritional balance that makes moderation key when incorporating butter into one’s diet.